tlvince/tlvince.github.io/_posts/2010-08-16-businessmen-they-drink-my-wine.md

 ---
 title: Businessmen they drink my wine
 date: 2010-08-16
-abstract: Day three in Hong Kong
+description: Day three in Hong Kong
 ---

 First day of work today and it's been full of confusion and anxiety, but that's